chiragmatkar/web_scrappers/santabanta/README.md

 santabanta.pipelines.MyImagesPipeline

-Please change IMAGE_STORE to directory location you need to scrape images into.
+Please change IMAGE_STORE in settings.py to directory location you need to scrape images into.